Linear Chern-Hopf-Thurston conjecture: Preliminaries

 Let $X$ be an analytic variety.
 A function $\gamma: X\to \Z$ is called constructible, if there exists a locally finite stratification of $X$ into locally closed smooth subvarieties $X=\bigsqcup_{i\in I}X_i$, such that the restriction of $\gamma$ to each $X_i$ is constant.
 The Euler characteristic

-is well-defined when the above stratification can be chosen to be finite and each stratum is homotopy equivalent to a finite CW-complex, e.g., when $X$ is compact or when $X$ is an algebraic variety and each stratum is a locally closed algebraic subvariety.
+is well-defined when the above stratification can be chosen to be finite and each stratum is homotopy equivalent to a finite CW-complex.
+For example, this holds when $X$ is compact or when $X$ is an algebraic variety and each stratum is a locally closed algebraic subvariety.

 If $f: Y\to X$ is a holomorphic map between analytic varieties, then the pullback $f^*(\gamma)\coloneqq \gamma\circ f$ is a constructible function on $Y$.

 If $g: X\to Y$ is a proper holomorphic map between complex analytic varieties, then the pushforward of a constructible function $g_*(\gamma)$ defined by